ark-lang/ark-docs/variables.md

 they **must** have an assignment.

 To allow the mutation of a variable, you prepend the variable declaration with the `mut` keyword.
 If a variable is mutable, it does **not** need an initial expression to be assigned to it.
+However, if a variable is **immutable**, this means it is constant and cannot be changed, therefore it needs an initial value.

 ```
 // constant variable, must have an initial value